-For the last few years the Village of New Paltz has repaired several sections of our sanitary sewer system using Department of Housing and Urban Development (HUD) funds via the Community Development Block Grant (CDBG) Program.
+For the last several years the Village of New Paltz has repaired many sections of our sanitary sewer system using Department of Housing and Urban Development (HUD) funds via the Community Development Block Grant (CDBG) Program.
 We have been addressing inflow and infiltration (I&I) problems caused by old failing sewer infrastructure that dates back to the late 1800s.
 Sections in the Village's system have had raw sewage flow from maintenance-hole covers during heavy rains.
 Grant funds have helped the Village make repairs without raising sewer rates.

 We have invested millions of dollars in solutions to fix our inflow and infiltration (I&I) problems.
 When too much stormwater enters and stresses our system, I&I makes our Wastewater Treatment Plant work harder, wasting electricity, and increasing wear on our plant's multi-million dollar mechanicals.
-Our plant's daily average was 772,000 gallons per year-to-date through May 23, 2022.
-However, when it rains heavily, an increasing occurrence, the plant can be called upon to treat more than four times (+4x) that volume in a single day, compared to the recent 772,000 gallon daily average.
+Our plant's daily average was 912,113 gallons per year-to-date through September 27, 2023.
+However, when it rains heavily, an increasing occurrence, the plant can be called upon to treat +3.5x that volume in a single day, compared to the recent 912,113 gallon daily average.
 Rainfall is predicted to increase due to climate change, and we have seen an increase in recent years.
 This issue will most likely worsen over time, and measures to mitigate it need to be taken quickly.